inthenile/gw2efficiencyclone/README.md

 Stats page is most likely going to be dedicated to WvW related stuff.
 Like character equipments, charater builds MIGHT be added.
 Lottery page will remain just as a fun (essentially non-functional) page, just to keep the site more in line as a gw2efficiency clone.
-For inventory/bank pages, I might add the amount of items as well.
+<s>For inventory/bank pages, I might add the amount of items as well.</s>